FelixReuthlinger/Krumpac_LoadingScreens/README.md

   <summary>Contact</summary>

 * https://discord.gg/8bNTB7xNrd
-* Discord: Flux#0062 (you can find me around some of the Valheim modding discords, too)
+* Discord: fluuxxx (you can find me around some of the Valheim modding discords, too)
 </details>